 Investigating the Interconnection between Cellular Aging and Network Robustness

-Keyana Scott

-Advisor: Hong Qin
+Student: Keyana Scott; Advisor: Hong Qin

 INTRODUCTION

 The concept and definition of cellular aging has been a highly debated topic for several decades.
 Although many strides have been made towards understanding cellular aging, it is clear that the detailed mechanism of aging on a molecular level is far from understood.
 For the purpose of this study, aging will be defined as the loss of function that is generally accompanied by decreasing fertility and increasing mortality with advancing age.